 The way he said them made the hair on the back of my neck stand up: he sounded angry, and a little sad, but mostly, he sounded pragmatic.

 08/15/12 12:14:05AM Eli wrote: I don’t know if I can be here much longer.
-So many ppl are racist!!
-To black people AND to Palestinians.
+There’s this intensity & tension between Jews and Arabs, brown/black and white people … it’s exhausting.
 But I love this country.
 That’s the thing.
 I’m completely surrounded by Jews, and I love it.
 There’s a part of me that I think will always want to come back.
 And a part of me that will feel like coming back will be wrong.

 08/15/12 12:15:10AM Ranya wrote: Word.
 That’s messed up.
 I warned u.
 It sounds complicated, confusing.
-But I bet it feels good to be around people like you.
+But I bet it feels good to be around people who have similar backgrounds as you.
 So do you feel like you found yourself?

 08/15/12 12:17:04AM Eli wrote: I dunno…Yeah.
 In a way.
 But I think I’m still looking for some missing pieces.